2010 NMAPC ZISA Criteria

 Zero Injury Safety Management Critical Elements

-It is the vision of the NMAPC Safety & Health Committee, that through a tripartite partnership consisting of owners, contractors and building trades crafts, all three parties adopt a philosophy, which advocates a commitment to the idea that all injuries are preventable.
+It is the vision of the NMAPC Safety & Health Committee, that through a tripartite partnership consisting of owners/clients, contractors and building trades crafts, all three parties adopt a philosophy, which advocates a commitment to the idea that all injuries are preventable.

 Each of these partners who perform industrial maintenance under the NMAPC program will be committed to this coveted level of performance in preventing all worker injuries and accidents on all NMAPC projects.
 In advocating the Zero Injury Commitment Approach in project and worker safety, the NMAPC, Inc. intends to make world-class performance in safety and health an additional benefit of performing work under the NMAPC program.

 Zero Injury as a safety management process was the subject of a four-year research (1989-1993) project by The Construction Industry Institute (CII) in Austin, Texas.
-The results of this research project can be found in CII’s publication 32-1, entitled "Zero Injury Techniques."
+The results of this research project can be found in CII publication 32-1, entitled "Zero Injury Techniques."

 The following are critical elements from that research effort.
 The final two items, 11 and 12, are powerful additions discovered in more recent years.